chrisvanndy/holbertonschool-zero_day/0x01-emacs/README.md

-This directory contains mulitple files.
-Each file contains the EMACS shortcut related to the files name.
+This read me is being edited per task 3 instructions.
+This directory contains files, each file contains the command in VI commands that reference the title name.